 A good mechanic needs two things to get the job done: knowledge and the right tools.

 Knowing how to maintain and fix cars is a skill that every mechanic needs, but that will only get you so far.
-If you really want to make a living as a mechanic, you need to invest in the right kit, and that’s where our mechanic tools list comes in.
+If you really want to make a living as a mechanic, you need to invest in the right tools and equipment, and that’s where our mechanic tools and kits come in.

 Car mechanic tools you need to have in your toolbox